elmware/elmware-sdk/docs/methods.rst

 ``Output``

-{‘url’:str, ‘key’:str}
+{‘url’:str, ‘key’:str, 'email':str}

 url – This is a externally facing URL that is able to request incoming web traffic.
 It can be used to process callbacks.
+Requests sent to it will be accessible to the app by using the key

 key – This is a key that can be used to access the last request made to the related url.
 It should be stored for later use.

+email - This is an externally facing email address.
+Email sent to it will be accessible to the app using the key.

 ``Usage``

 This method is used to find a callback url that can be used for webhooks from external resources.
 For example, the oauth process requires an incoming request from an external source.
 Using this method, a container is able to open up an external url to incoming traffic, and then later access details of the latest request that was made to that url.
+It is also able to accept incoming email messages at the address returned.

 `EX:`